HimoriK/book/src/ch04-01-what-is-ownership.md

 > local variables get pushed onto the stack.
 When the function is over, those
 > values get popped off the stack.
 >
-> Keeping track of what parts of code are using what data on the heap,
+> Ownership addresses problems with parts of code used on the heap,
-> minimizing the amount of duplicate data on the heap, and cleaning up unused
-> data on the heap so you don’t run out of space are all problems that ownership
-> addresses.
+> making it more efficient and organized.

 ### Ownership Rules